Adaptive Webpage Fingerprinting from TLS Traces: Experimental Evaluation

 In this experiment, we examine the learning characteristics of our adaptive fingerprinting adversary.
-In particular, we evaluate 1) the effect of retaining multiple IP sequences, and 2) the degree that the model can sustain distributional shift across websites and TLS versions simultaneously.
+In particular, we evaluate the effect of retaining multiple IP sequences, and the degree distributional shift affects fingerprinting across websites and TLS versions.
+To determine the sensitivity of our trained fingerprinting model to the TLS version, we evaluated the model from Exp.1 on a set of 500 TLS 1.3 Wikipedia webpages.
+These webpages were seen during training but only through TLS 1.2 traffic traces.
+As seen in Figure~\ref{fig:exp_comparison}, switching to TLS 1.3 has an impact on the model's accuracy with the top-3 adversary achieving an accuracy of approximately 70\% while on TLS 1.2 the top-3 adversary achieves approximately 95\%.
+The adversary still retains some of its accuracy hinting that the model learned some protocol version-specific features but does not rely entirely on them.

-As in Experiment 1, we train an embedding model on 6,000 Wikipedia articles (90 samples for each article) but we use it to classify traces from our Github README dataset (500 webpages from the top 500 open-source projects, Section~\ref{sec:datasets}).
-However, Wikipedia pageloads involve strictly 3 IP addressed (i.e., the client's browset, text server media server), while Github pages load resources from an arbitrary number of servers.
+To determine the impact of switching to a completely different website (both by TLS version and theme), we fingerprint traces from Github README dataset (TLS 1.3, 500 webpages from the top 500 open-source projects, Section~\ref{sec:datasets}).
+However, Wikipedia pageloads always involve 3 IP addressed (i.e., the client's browser, text server media server), while Github pages load resources from a non-constant number of servers.
 As our model operates on a fixed number of sequences, we opted to represent the traffic as two sequences (i.e., traffic from and towards the user's browser).
 For this reason, we could not reuse our model from Experiment 1 (as it is trained to process three sequences) and had to retrain it to work on two sequences.
-We then run the recognition task again on the original Wikipedia dataset (for a baseline) and on the Github dataset (both represented as two sequences).
+We then ran the recognition task again on the original Wikipedia dataset (for a baseline) and on the Github dataset (both represented as two sequences).

-Figure~\ref{fig:exp_github} illustrates the results of our experiment.
-We observe that the classification accuracy in the Wikipedia-500 set is reduced compared to that in the previous experiments where we used one sequence per IP.
-This shows that using just two traffic sequences (one for incoming and one for outgoing traffic) results in some information loss.
-The model is able to retain a fair classification accuracy even in this case of extreme distributional shift across multiple dimensions.
-This shows that some traffic characteristics persist across IP encoding, websites and protocol versions and can be used by sophisticated adversaries.
-Nonetheless, the reduced accuracy between Wikipedia-500 and Github indicates that the embedding model is sensitive to at least one of the dimensions that were affected by the distributional shift.
+The performance of the model on the three versions of the Github dataset (i.e., Github 100, 250, 500) shows that adversaries are able to retain a fair classification accuracy even in this case of extreme distributional shift across multiple dimensions.
+This indicates that some leakage characteristics persist across IP encoding, websites and protocol versions.
+Nonetheless, the reduced accuracy hints that the embedding model is sensitive to distributional shift with changes in the website's theme having the most impact.